Finding the right internet speed depends on your actual household activities, not just the biggest number a provider tries to sell you

 Gigabit vs. Standard Plans: Stop Overpaying for Bandwidth

-Making the Right Choice for Your Household Connection
+Choosing the Right Connection for Your Household

 Frequently Asked Questions About Internet Speeds